AnuragProg/protobuf-from-scratch/Readme.md

-# Project Title
+# Description

-Protobuf from scratch
+Protobuf from scratch: Developed with aim to implement protocol buffers from scratch and to make it's encoding/decoding faster than that of json's with reduced payload size through the use of binary

 ## Features